antarctica/bas-api-guidelines/api-guidelines-uncollapsed.md

 ### [x.x] API responses **SHOULD** support appropriate data formats, defaulting to the simplest

-The default format **SHOULD** the most useful for the given response.
+The default format **SHOULD** be the most useful for the given response.
 Where multiple data formats are offered, at least one **SHOULD** be a widely interoperable, ideally open, format.

-Often more complex, specialised formats may be more useful for particular tasks.
+Often more complex, specialised formats may be more useful for particular purposes.
 These **SHOULD** be offered, where feasible and based on user need, alongside simpler but more interoperable alternatives.

 Sources: